zhengjilai/Raft-based-Distributed-Lock/README.md

 For more details of Raft consensus protocol, please refer to [this website](https://raft.github.io/).

-[This video](https://www.youtube.com/watch?v=vYp4LYbnnW8) is also a great talk for learning Raft.
+[This talk](https://www.youtube.com/watch?v=vYp4LYbnnW8) is also a wonderful video material for learning Raft.

 When implementing this project, I referred to the following repositories.